 - Have the self-esteem to make the change

-Equipped with this understanding of the change process and the “must-haves” for change in your own life and hopefully 2014 will be the year you make progress, stick to your resolutions and realize your dreams.
+Equipped with this understanding of the change process and the “must-haves” for change in your own life and hopefully this will be the year you make progress, stick to your resolutions and realize your dreams.